AceJW/NYU-ECE9953-iOS_Android-Flutter-Project/README.md

 # NYU-ECE9953-Android-Flutter-Project-Spring-2022

-This is a working Android Flutter project.
+This is an incompleted Android Flutter project.

 This project is only for presentation and learning.